Welcome To Eagle Realtor

 Assumptions (assuming the previous owners loan)

 Some loans are still assumable but require that the borrower qualify on the loan as the original borrower did.
-The fully assumable loans without having to qualify for the loan were phased out in the early 1980's thus making these loans not practical to assume any langer, since these home have doubled or trippled in value since that time, and the interest rates on those loans at that time wher far higher than current rates.
+The fully assumable loans without having to qualify for the loan were phased out in the early 1980's thus making these loans not practical to assume any longer.

 Contract for Deed (Land Contracts)